tasket/Qubes-VM-hardening/README.md

    **Whitelists** are checked in ../vms/vms.all.whitelist and ../vms/$vmname.whitelist files, and file paths contained in them must start with `/rw/`.
 A default is provided in ..vms/sys-net.whitelist to preserve Network Manager connections and sleep module list in sys-net.

    **Deployment** files are copied _recursively_ from ../vms/vms.all/rw/ and ../vms/$vmname/rw/ dirs.
-Example is to place the .bashrc file in /etc/default/vms/vms.all/rw/home/user/.bashrc .
+Example is to place the .bashrc file in /etc/default/vms/vms.all/rw/home/user/.bashrc for deployment to /rw/home/user/.bashrc.

 ### Scope and Limitations